-The Bren School’s PhD program is designed to develop the broad knowledge, analytical powers, technical skills, and creative thinking demanded of leaders in Environmental Science & Management.
-Students pursue the PhD of Environmental Science and may add an emphasis in Economics and Environmental Science.
-The program is also designed to accommodate a wide range of research interests, from those highly focused in a particular discipline to strongly interdisciplinary.
+The Bren School’s PhD program is designed to develop the broad knowledge, analytical powers, technical skills, and creative thinking demanded of leaders in Environmental Science and Management.
+The program is also designed to accommodate a wide range of research interests, from those highlyfocused in a particular discipline to strongly interdisciplinary.

 What distinguishes Bren PhD training from that of a conventional disciplinary department?

 - Focus on a wide variety of environmental issues

 - Multidisciplinary in nature and individualized in implementation

 - Diverse interests and expertise of faculty

 - Emphasis on communication between and among disciplines

 The PhD program at Bren is a mentoring program: each student works closely with one or more Bren professors in his or her field of interest.
 There are two ways that PhD students are admitted to the program.For students focused on the natural sciences or engineering, admittance to the PhD program requires the support of a Bren School faculty member who agrees to be the student's sponsor.
 These students enter the PhD program with a faculty advisor.

 For students focused on economics, political science, management, or other social sciences, admittance to the PhD program does not require sponsorship by a specific faculty member.
 Instead, the faculty in these areas collectively